albar965/albar965.github.io/pages/24/littlenavmapchangelog.md

   which comes from incorrect simBrief plans.
 * Fixed issue where flight plan was saved in wrong format when exporting to clean PLN.
 * Added flight plan table export to HTML page. [#4](https://github.com/albar965/littlenavmap/issues/4)
-* Fixed issue when saving flight plans from airports with empty names which could crashes Prepar3D.
+* Fixed issue when saving flight plans from airports with empty names which could crash Prepar3D.

 ### Weather